Purp1eW0lf/Masscan_to_Nmap/README.md

 ### Known Issues

 Masscan can hang and start counting into the minus numbers.
-It normally resolves itself under 'minus' seventy seconds, if not sooner.
+It normally resolves itself under 'minus' 120 seconds, if not sooner.
+It's a masscan issue, related to scanning during a VPN.

 ### Contact
 If you notice a way the script can be improved you're welcome to make requests and raise issues.